Cloud Infrastructure for Reliable Live Streaming

 - •Packet loss, ISP routing changes, and WiFi interference terminate broadcasts

-- •Viewers experience buffering; small disruptions can cause the stream to end and the audience to leave
+- •Viewers experience buffering.
+Even small disruptions can cause the stream to end and the audience to leave

 - •Recovery requires manual intervention and causes minutes of downtime